temporalio/edu-interacting-with-workflows-typescript-code/exercises/sending-signals-external/README.md

 In this part of the exercise, you will create a handle on the Workflow that you wish to Signal, which is `pizzaWorkflow`.

-1. Edit the `fulfillOrderWorkflow.ts` file and use the `getExternalWorkflowHandle` method to retrieve a handle of `pizzaWorkflow` using its Workflow ID.
-2. Find the Workflow ID of `pizzaWorkflow` in the `client.ts` file.
+1. Find the Workflow ID of `pizzaWorkflow` in the `client.ts` file.
-3. Fill out line 19 and set the `pizzaWorkflowHandle` variable to the handle of `pizzaWorkflow`.
+2. Edit the `fulfillOrderWorkflow.ts` file and set the `pizzaWorkflowHandle` variable to the `getExternalWorkflowHandle` method retrieving a handle of `pizzaWorkflow` using its Workflow ID on line 19.
-4. Save the file.
+3. Save the file.

 ## Part D: Signaling Your Workflow